spotfiresoftware/tibco-streaming-maven-plugin/ep-maven/src/site/markdown/usage.md

 default environment and install the fragment to the local maven repository for use by other modules.

-Likewise, a eventflow fragment module has a packaging type of **ep-eventflow-fragment**, a list of project dependencies and build rules.
+Likewise, an EventFlow fragment module has a packaging type of **ep-eventflow-fragment**, a list of project dependencies and build rules.

 ``` xml